Medical Policy: 01.03.01

+Studies comparing prefabricated and custom braces have found few significant clinical differences, presized braces may be better when cost or rapid availability is important.
 It would be the expectation that in the medical documentation every effort is made to use a prefabricated brace.
 This can be accomplished by using strap extenders or pediatric sized braces.

 Note: Individuals with height (taller or short stature) or weight (obesity), can be fitted with prefabricated (custom fitted) knee braces with the below following adjustments, and there should be evidence that there was effort in modifying a prefabricated knee brace prior to the use of a custom fabricated knee brace:

 Custom fabricated knee braces are considered not medically necessary when the above criteria is not met.
 There is not significant evidence available that the use of custom braces over prefabricated braces are more effective.
 Exceptionally tall or short stature or obesity does not, by itself, establish the medical necessity for custom-made functional knee braces.
 Exceptionally tall persons can usually be fitted with a prefabricated brace with extensions, short persons can usually be fitted with a pediatric prefabricated brace, and obese persons can usually be fitted with a prefabricated knee brace with extra-large straps.
 Custom-fabricated orthoses are not considered medically necessary for treatment of knee contractures.

 Based on peer reviewed literature the research is limited on the use of knee braces (prophylactic and functional) especially regarding the prevention of knee ligament injury in the non-injured population to include non-injured athletes.
 Based on this limited research these types of knee braces have not been shown to improve patient health outcomes and therefore are considered not medically necessary.

 of technology assessment of new and emerging treatments, devices,